benhj/knoxcrypt/README.md

 - Requires boost filesystem libraries and boost headers.
 - Makefile needs to be updated according to where boost is installed

-`make test` will compile the test binary used to unit test the functionality
+`make` or `make all` will compile everything and all binaries.
+To execute:

 `./test` will run the unit test suite

-`make makebfs` will compile the tool used to build a bfs image

 `./makebfs 204800 image.bfs` will create a 100MB bfs image

-`make bfs` will compile the fuse layer

-`./bfs_ image.bfs 204800 testMount -o debug` will launch and mount image.bfs under the directory test mount in single-threaded mode.
+`./bfs image.bfs 204800 testMount -d` will launch and mount image.bfs under the directory test mount in fuse debug mode

-More details to follow.
+To compile separate
+components:-

+`make test` will compile the test binary only
+`make makebfs` will compile the tool used to build a bfs image `make bfs` will compile the fuse layer